On-Grid Solar System Sizing

-Since all energy can be used (surplus going to the grid if necessary) and all needs met (shortfall coming from the grid as required) sizing based on critical load patterns is not necessary.
-Instead, comparison of potential energy generation (kWh) can be made with energy usage - found on one’s electricity bill (1 unit = 1 kWh), although greatest benefits of solar gneration will be to offset electricity used during the day.
+Since all energy can be used with any surplus going to the grid if necessary, and all needs met (any shortfall coming from the grid as required) sizing based on critical load patterns is not essential.
+Instead, comparison of potential energy generation (kWh) can be made with energy usage as found on your electricity bill (1 unit = 1 kWh).
+Greatest benefits of solar generation will be to offset electricity used during the day.

 - 8 m² allows ~ 1kWp (Kilowatts peak) of PV system.

 - For most of the UK there are on average approx. 4-5 peak sun hours in summer going down to an average of 1 hour in winter.

 - For well sited grid connected PV arrays - 1kWp will produce ~ 800kWh (units) per year.

 - Installed cost for 3-4kWp PV system is approx. £4-5,000.00.

 - If mounting a PV array on a roof then the first step is to determine how many and which type of PV module fits into the available roof space.

 It is important to avoid any areas that are shaded by obstructions such as chimneys, other parts of the building or trees & aerials. (at any time of the year).

 A margin should be allowed around the PV array to reduce wind loadings and to enable access.
 Once the PV array area has been determined, then the number of modules is matched to inverters and mounting frame dimensions, to decide upon the most cost effective and efficient system.